ajbc/trellis/README.md

 library(shiny)
 runApp("src/shiny")
 ```
-Then navigate to `http://127.0.0.1:6308` in a browser if not redirected automatically.
+Then navigate to `http://127.0.0.1:<PORT>` in a browser if not redirected automatically.
+This should be listed in the terminal as `Listening on http://127.0.0.1:<PORT>`.

 ### Using the demo
 Upload an `.Rdata` file with three variables: